Victorian College of the Arts

 The Victorian College of the Arts (VCA) is the arts school at the University of Melbourne in Australia.
-It is part of the university's Faculty of Fine Arts and Music.
+It is part of the university's Faculty of Fine Arts and Music (FFAM).
 It is located near the Melbourne city centre on the Southbank campus of the university.
+The VCA Film and Television School was founded in 1991, after it assumed ownership and management of the Swinburne Film and Television School.

-Courses and training offered at the VCA cover eight academic disciplines: dance, film and television, drama, Indigenous arts, music theatre, production, theatre, visual art, and writing, alongside the Centre for Ideas and the Wilin Centre for Indigenous Arts and Cultural Development.
+Courses and training offered at the VCA cover seventeen discipline areas: acting and theatre, composition, creative arts and music therapy, dance, design and production, ethnomusicology, film and television, Indigenous arts and culture, interactive composition, jazz and improvisation, music performance, music psychology, music theatre, musicology, performance teaching, visual art, and writing.
+The VCA is also home to the Wilin Centre for Indigenous Arts and Cultural Development.

 The library on the Southbank campus is known as the Lenton Parr Music, Visual and Performing Arts Library.

 History

+1972: establishment

+The National Gallery of Victoria Art School, founded in 1867 to teach fine art, was the VCA's foundation school.

 The Victorian College of the Arts was established in 1972 by a government order under the Victorian Institute of Colleges Act 1955, initiated by the Premier of Victoria and Minister for the Arts, Rupert Hamer.
 Subsequently, in 1973 the VCA was affiliated as a college of advanced education with the Victorian Institute of Colleges.
-The National Gallery of Victoria Art School, founded in 1867 to teach fine art, was the VCA's foundation school.
-This was followed by the establishment of the School of Music in 1974, the School of Drama in 1976, the School of Dance in 1978 and Film and Television (1992).
+The School of Music was established in 1974, the School of Drama in 1976 and the School of Dance in 1978.

-Also in 1978, the Victorian Education Department under the direction of the Deputy Premier and Minister of Education, Lindsay Thompson, established the Victorian College of the Arts Technical School, a government secondary school for dancers and musicians (see VCASS) in close association with the VCA and located on the same campus.
+Also in 1978, the Victorian Education Department under the direction of the Deputy Premier and Minister of Education, Lindsay Thompson, established the Victorian College of the Arts Technical School, a government secondary school for dancers and musicians (see Victorian College of the Arts Secondary School) in close association with the VCA and located on the same campus.